segmentio/segment-docs/src/getting-started/03-planning-full-install.md

 <!--Source: /docs/protocols/data-quality/whats-a-tracking-plan/ or /docs/protocols/tracking-plan/ -->

-## Develop a Tracking Plan
+## Develop a tracking plan

-A [tracking plan](https://segment.com/blog/what-is-a-tracking-plan/) clarifies what events to track, where those events live in the code base, and why you're tracking those events (from a business perspective). **A good tracking plan represents the single source of truth about what data you collect, and why.**
+A [tracking plan](https://segment.com/blog/what-is-a-tracking-plan/){:target="_blank"} clarifies what events to track, where those events live in the code base, and why you're tracking those events (from a business perspective). **A good tracking plan represents the single source of truth about what data you collect, and why.**

 Your tracking plan is probably maintained in a spreadsheet (unless you use our tracking-plan tool, [Protocols](/docs/protocols/)), and serves as a project management tool to get your organization in agreement about what data to use to make decisions.
 A tracking plan helps build a shared understanding of the data among marketers, product managers, engineers, analysts, and any other data users.